PMDD Daily Tracker Template: Cycle Phase, Symptoms, Severity

 Key Takeaways

-- Tracking symptom-free days in the follicular phase is just as important as tracking bad days, since PMDD requires clear symptom relief after menstruation.
+• Tracking your better days in the follicular phase matters as much as tracking the bad ones, since the DSM-5 PMDD criteria require clear symptom relief in the week after menstruation begins.

 This template is different.
 It’s built around your cycle.
 Every entry is anchored to a cycle day and phase.
 The symptom categories are the ones that matter clinically for PMDD.
 And the structure is consistent enough that after two cycles, the pattern your doctor needs to see will be right there in the data.